Kirk Pepperdine

 }

 Unrolling the loop by a factor of 4 yields 500,000 loop back events instead of 2,000,00.
-The results show that both tests benefit but the head scratcher is the massive improvement with the branch results.
+The results show that both tests benefit but the head scratcher is why the massive improvement with the branch results.

 TestMinMidMax